 MassTech is exposed to various risks of loss related to general property and casualty losses.
-Accordingly, MassTech's property and equipment are covered by commercial package insurance policies.
-In September 2017, MassTech added a new policy for the MassBroadband 123 network fiber and equipment.
+Accordingly, MassTech's property and equipment are covered by commercial package and overhead lines insurance policies.

-MassTech also carries umbrella coverage for general, employee benefits, automobile, and employee liability up to \$10,000,000 in excess of its base coverage, as defined.
+MassTech also carries umbrella coverage for general, employee benefits, automobile, and employer liability up to \$10,000,000 in excess of its base coverage, as defined.